Saint-Chamond (tank): The Saint-Chamond

 Saint-Chamond's technical director was Colonel Émile Rimailho, an artillery officer who had become dissatisfied over the insufficient reward he had received for helping design the famous Canon de 75 modele 1897 field gun as well as the Modele 1904 155 mm "Rimailho" howitzer.
-Following his departure from the French State arsenal system (APX) and joining Saint-Chamond, Rimailho adapted a Mondragon designed 75 mm field gun for production for the Mexican Army.
+Following his departure from the French State arsenal system (APX) and joining Saint-Chamond, Rimailho adapted a Mondragon-designed 75 mm field gun for production for the Mexican Army.
 It was the proprietary Canon de 75mm TR Saint-Chamond (Modele 1915), designed to fire the regular French 75 mm ammunition.
 The French government had already made a commitment in May 1915 to purchase the Saint-Chamond 75mm gun.
 It is unclear whether the guns for the Saint-Chamond tanks were taken from existing stocks of Saint-Chamond guns or new production.
 Colonel Rimailho, who had a direct financial interest in selling his company's gun, induced the Ministry of War to specify that the new Saint-Chamond tank would also mount the Saint-Chamond made 75mm.
-In so doing Rimailho had also upstaged the Schneider CA1 tank which could only be fitted with a smaller Schneider-made fortress gun firing a 75 mm reduced charge ammunition.
-To accommodate a regular length and full size 75 mm field gun, a hull longer than on the Schneider tank was essential.
+In so doing Rimailho had also upstaged the Schneider CA1 tank which could only be fitted with a smaller Schneider-made fortress gun firing a 75 mm shell with reduced charge ammunition.
+To accommodate a regular length and full size 75 mm field gun, a hull longer than that of the Schneider tank was essential.
 The earliest Saint-Chamond prototype, a tracked vehicle longer and heavier than the Schneider tank was first demonstrated to the French military in April 1916.